 Practice mindfulness

-Practice mindfulness This is a fancy way of saying do something that helps you decrease stress by connecting to the present moment.
+This is a fancy way of saying do something that helps you decrease stress by connecting to the present moment.
 Most people immediately think of meditation as mindfulness.
-Meditation is a great avenue to follow to achieve that feeling of being present but it is not the only way.
+Meditation is a great avenue to follow but it is not the only way.
 I have found that I am most mindful when I am either freediving or snowboarding.
 My mind is only focused on the present moment and what is right in front of my face.
-I do dabble in meditation as well because being able to tap into the power of being fully present in any situation is an ability that I want to have.
-Meditation is a way to access that ability and therefore improve focus, drive, and awareness.
+All these things work for me and may not work for you, try things out and listen to what your body has to tell you.
+We look forward to meeting you!
+Come down to Happy Family Chiropractic and meet your Chiropractor in Juneau!
+It will be our pleasure in serving you high quality chiropractic care.